 The exterior wall material is to be cement board.
-The structure will have 5 medium sized windows.
+The structure will have 26 windows of all sizes.
 Windows will be double glazed with Low E-coating and tempered glass where required.
-Frames will be made of aluminum clad.
-Exterior doors are to be fire-rated, and made of solid core glass and insulated steel that is not less than 1-3/4 inches thick.
-There are no window wells present on this structure.
-All operable windows must be provided with screening that is constructed of either aluminum, galvanized steel, copper or of an approved material that when exposed to flame for 15 seconds, will not burn through or melt, and remains intact.
+Frames will be made of aluminum clad wood.
+Exterior doors are to be fire-rated and made of solid core aluminum clad and insulated steel that is not less than 1-3/4 inches thick.
+There is one window well located on the west side of the structure All operable windows must be provided with screening that is constructed of either aluminum, galvanized steel, copper or of an approved material that when exposed to flame for 15 seconds, will not burn through or melt, and remains intact.
 Windows are one of the weakest parts of a structure with regards to wildfire.
 They often crack and fail before the structure itself ignites, providing a direct path for embers and radiant heat to reach the interior.
 It is best to minimize the number of windows, especially on the downhill side of the structure.
 Fire typically burns uphill faster and will create a great deal of radiant heat.

-A deck will be constructed of composite decking material with timber posts.
-The deck will be open overhead and underneath.
-The deck will have a buffer material of crushed gravel on top of a non-combustible fiberglass weed barrier.
+The deck will be constructed of steel and wood decking material with steel and wood supports.
+The deck will be enclosed underneath and overhead.
+The deck will have a buffer material of crushed river gravel on top of a non-combustible polyester weed barrier.
 Decks must be kept clean and free of combustible materials.
 Keep debris such as pine needles, wood, and vegetation away from deck.
 Each year rake pine needles and other combustible material from underneath decks and overhangs.